 Effective family planning strategies that focus on well-being, education and empowerment not only lead to fewer greenhouse gas emissions (fewer people = fewer emissions), but also less stress on natural resources.
-Project Drawdown ranks family planning as the 7th most impactful solution to climate change.
+Project Drawdown notes that the need for better family planning is global.
+Not only women in lower-income countries lack access to contraceptives, the need exists in richer countries as well - such as the U.S. where 45 percent of all pregnancies are unplanned.
+Family planning is an impactful strategy for improving the well-being of humans and thereby slowing climate change.

 Our issue area taxonomy was adapted from the PCS Taxonomy with definitions by the Foundation Center, which is licensed under Creative Commons Attribution Non Commercial 4.0 International License.